Xiphurn/List-Manipulation-with-JSON-File-Storage/README.md

 If the user chooses to quit the program, the program saves the list data to the "list.JSON" file and exits.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is released under the MIT License.

 ## Acknowledgments
 This program was created as a learning exercise for basic Python programming and file I/O with JSON.
 It can be used as a starting point for more complex list manipulation programs with persistent data storage.